 Case Conference: Fellows participate in the monthly case conferences attended by both Counseling and Psychiatry Services staff.

 CSUHN Staff Trainings: A joint in-service training with mental health and medical staff is scheduled each month throughout the academic year.
 Retreats with all CSUHN staff are held in January and August.
 National conferences and symposia are regularly sponsored at CSU in a wide variety of areas, including diversity, suicide prevention, and Asperger’s Syndrome.

-Opportunities for participation in additional training seminars (e.g., Group, Supervision of Supervision, Outreach) and opportunities to co-facilitate a training seminar are available, depending on the Fellow’s experience and training needs.
+Opportunities for participation in additional training seminars (e.g., Group, Outreach) and opportunities to co-facilitate a training seminar are available, depending on the Fellow’s experience and training needs.

 Specialized Training Activities:

 DAY Group Supervision: DAY Program Fellows attend a weekly group supervision meeting that is attended by all DAY core staff and trainees.
 The DAY group supervision is focused on case consultation, discussion of challenging issues related to substance use, and review of policies and procedures.

 Clinical Administration: Fellows are allotted five hours each week to write clinical notes, make phone calls, respond to emails, and tend to other administrative tasks.